Skip to content

 Statement of Need

-Leafmap is built on the bidirectional communication between the front end (your browser) and the backend (Python) provided by ipleaflet (and similarly by hvPlot and GeoViews) to provide many convenient functions for loading and visualizing geospatial datasets with only one line of code.
-Users can also use the interactive GUI to load geospatial datasets without coding.
-Leafmap is intended for anyone who would like to analyze and visualize geospatial data interactively in a Jupyter environment.
-It is particularly suited for novice users with limited programming skills.
-Advanced programmers can also find leafmap a useful tool for analyzing geospatial data and building interactive web apps.
+Leafmap addresses these challenges by leveraging the bidirectional communication provided by ipyleaflet, enabling users to load and visualize geospatial datasets with just one line of code.
+Leafmap also provides an interactive graphical user interface (GUI) for loading geospatial datasets without any coding.
+It is designed for anyone who wants to analyze and visualize geospatial data interactively in a Jupyter environment, making it particularly accessible for novice users with limited programming skills.
+Advanced programmers can also benefit from leafmap for geospatial data analysis and building interactive web applications.

-Launch the interactive notebook tutorial for the leafmap Python package with JupyterLite, Amazon SageMaker Studio Lab, Microsoft Planetary Computer, Google Colab, or Binder:
+Launch the interactive notebook tutorial for the leafmap Python package with Amazon SageMaker Studio Lab, Microsoft Planetary Computer, Google Colab, or Binder:

-image image image image image
+image image image

 Check out this excellent article on Medium - Leafmap a new Python Package for Geospatial data science